Email Marketing Platforms Comparison: Which Is Best?

 Your email platform shouldn’t live on an island.
 To get the best results, connect it with the other tools you use every day, like your CRM, e-commerce store, or analytics software.
 Integrating your tech stack creates a smooth, automated workflow and gives you a complete picture of your customer.
 When your data flows freely between systems, you can create highly personalized campaigns based on purchase history, website behavior, and more.
 Many affordable platforms offer powerful integrations that make this process simple.
 A solid email infrastructure is the backbone that ensures all this data syncs reliably, allowing you to send emails at scale without a hitch.

-Adopt a Mobile-First Design Approach
+Why a Mobile-First Approach Is Non-Negotiable

 Most of your subscribers will read your emails on their phones, so your designs need to look great on a small screen.
 A mobile-first approach isn't just a nice-to-have; it's essential for engagement.
 This means using a single-column layout, readable fonts, and clear, tappable call-to-action buttons.
 Keep your copy concise and break up text with images that load quickly.
 If your emails are difficult to read on mobile, your audience will simply delete them or, worse, unsubscribe.
 A positive user experience is a critical part of providing value and keeping your subscribers happy, which is why great mobile email design is non-negotiable.